aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldta/isitalic/_index.md

 ---
 title: FieldTA.IsItalic
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets whether to apply italic formatting to the page number for the entry.
+description: Gets or sets whether to apply italic formatting to the page number for the entry in C#
 type: docs
 weight: 40
 url: /net/aspose.words.fields/fieldta/isitalic/